kubfly/flylog-sdk-ruby/README.md

-# flylog-sdk-ruby
+# FlyLog SDK for Ruby
-FlyLog SDK for Ruby
+Provides Ruby API for application development with FlyLog framework.